Dmitry-savenkov/sites_gh-pages-/README.md

-**My LandingPage where i am using BEM, HTML5, SCSS/SASS, JS and Gulp, all pages Responsive and Adaptive** *для доступа к исходному коду вам надо перейти на ветку gh-pages*
+**My LandingPage where i am using BEM, HTML5, SCSS/SASS, JS and Gulp, all pages Responsive and Adaptive**.

+**to access the source code you need to go to the gh-pages branch**

 * * *
 ![alt text](screen/kinogo.png "")​